Lukeyfish/VAE/README.md

 VAE's are integral to other types of generative models such as GAN's or Latent Diffusion Models which was the main inspiration behind this project.

 As seen in Figure 1, the original image (in this case a simple Fashion-MNIST image) is sent through an encoder which maps the original image to the probabilistic latent space.
-Once here the image can be reconstructed from the latent space via the decoder.
+Once here, the image can be reconstructed from the latent space via the decoder.

 <div align="center">
   <img align="center" src="https://github.com/Lukeyfish/VAE/blob/main/imgs/VAE_Diagram.png" alt="VAE_Diagram">